 Have you ever looked up something, only to see a commercial or ad about it later on?
 I know I have!
 Comment below with your experience!
 My own happened when I was looking up natural flea remedies, the very next day, there was a pet store ad on tv for flea medication!
 Whoa!

 Social media influencers are also paid to be brand ambassadors for different products.
 They take pictures and post videos using them on social media as part of their contracts.
 Their goal is to make the people who follow them buy these products.

-Recognize that celebrities go broke too.
+6. Recognize that celebrities go broke too.

 Understand that celebrities you admire who are spending these extravagant amounts of money end up going broke as well.
-In their time of being rich and famous, they spend all this money to show the world how successful they are (again, conspicuous consumption).
+In their time being rich and famous, they spend all this money to show the world how successful they are (again, conspicuous consumption).